DAJV-21/DAJV-21.github.io/_projects/FinalProject_3.1.md

 ### Created by: Daniel Jimenez, Sankirtana Ravichandran, Jenna Chen

-##### Note: For visualizing all the graphs characteristics correctly, click the sun button located the top right part, next to the about button.
+##### Note: For visualizing all the graphs' characteristics correctly, click the sun button located the top right part, next to the about button.

 <vegachart schema-url="{{ site.baseurl }}/assets/json/CentralViz.json" style="width: 100%"></vegachart>